Christmas Sale 2025

 • Day 8

-This morning after breakfast, drive to Millaa Millaa Falls for a nature walk and perhaps a refreshing swim in the cascades.
+This morning, after breakfast, drive to Millaa Millaa Falls for a nature walk and perhaps a refreshing swim in the cascades.
 Stop in for lunch at a local cafe at Yungaburra, then take the Curtain Fig boardwalk to see the iconic tree this park was named after – this park protects endangered mabi forest and a large green fig tree with extensive aerial roots that drop 15 m to the forest floor, forming a ‘curtain’.
 After, head to Lake Eacham – the site of an old volcano and home to Australia’s largest python!
 Here, maybe take a swim (just keep an eye out for the resident freshwater crocodile).
-This afternoon, you’ll drive to Cairns, where you you may say goodbye to some of the group who are finishing their travels here.
-Tonight meet any new travellers joining at a Welcome Meeting at 6pm.
+This afternoon, you’ll drive to Cairns, where you may say goodbye to some of the group who are finishing their travels here.
+Tonight, you'll have another welcome meeting at 6 pm.

 • Day 9